Exporting your Twitter followers should be an easy job. It is just like asking a bank for your financials.

 If we talk about the followers list, we are only provided with a profile link and Twitter account ID of individual followers.

-However, it is a really straightforward procedure and I am going to mention the steps involved in exporting the Twitter follower list from your own account.
-I will also mention a paid method which will allow you to export Twitter followers from any public Twitter account using FollowersAnalysis.
+However, it is a straightforward procedure and I am going to mention the steps involved in exporting the Twitter follower list from your account.
+I will also mention a paid method that will allow you to export Twitter followers from any public Twitter account using FollowersAnalysis.